-Iron is a secondary MCL based on discoloration.
-Discoloration occurs instantaneously, not over a year's period of time.
-Manganese is also a secondary MCL and is based on taste and odor.
-Taste and odor issues occur instantaneously, not over a year's period of time.
+Iron is a secondary MCL based on discoloration, discoloration occurs instantaneously, not over a years period of time.
+Manganese is also a secondary MCL however based on taste and odor, taste and odor issues occur instantaneously, not over a year's period of time.
 Limiting these constituents to be regulated on an annual, average will allow for peaks well above the secondary MCLs directly impacting the numerous documented downstream domestic water users.
 There does not appear to be any reasoning or logic applied to the Regional Board staff's attempts to relax water quality objectives contrary to Federal Regulations.
 The permit must be amended to limit iron and manganese in accordance with the cited Federal Regulation.

-11. The proposed Permit fails to contain mass-based effluent limits for cadmium, delta-BHC, endrin aldehyde, lead, zinc and aluminum as required by Federal Regulations 40 CFR 122.45(b).
+K. The Permit fails to contain mass-based effluent limits for cadmium, delta-BHC, endrin aldehyde, lead, zinc and aluminum as required by Federal Regulations 40 CFR 122.45(b).